“A friendly, creative, environment for learning together”

 Week 1

-In Art we used clay to make pinch pots.
-We collected natural materials from the garden and used these to decorate our pots.
-We took inspiration from the Sheffield artist Penny Withers.
+In art with Neville, we used clay to make pinch pots, inspired by ceramic artist Penny Withers.
+Rolling and stacking coils took careful hands and patience, we collected natural materials from the garden and used these to decorate out pots.

 Week 2